Renewing a Visa

 For your visa appointment you should prepare the following:

-- If you have graduated and are participating in Post-Completion Optional Practical Training, you must show proof that you have a job in the U.S. to which you will return.
-It is recommended that you provide your EAD and a letter from your employer verifying that you are currently employed.
+You must show proof that you have a job in the U.S. to which you will return.
+It is recommended that you provide a letter from your employer verifying that you are currently employed.

-- Form DS-157, Supplemental Nonimmigrant Visa Application (Generally required of all male applicants between the ages of 16-45.
-Check with the U.S. Consulate or Embassy where you are applying for additional requirements.)
+Supplemental Nonimmigrant Visa Application.
+Generally required of all male applicants between the ages of 16-45.
+Check with the U.S. Consulate or Embassy where you are applying for additional requirements